 - ARRIVAL TIME Students desiring breakfast need to arrive between 7:40-8:00 and report to the cafeteria.
 The playground is not supervised before school.
 Students arriving before 8:00 must report to the early room or cafeteria.
-A list of early room locations will be handed out on supply drop off night. - STUDENT PICK-UP Primary students who will be picked up after school will be brought out to their vehicles by supervising staff beginning at 3:00 each day.
+An Early Room will be available 7:00 - 7:40AM.
+Early room locations will be handed out on supply drop off night. - STUDENT PICK-UP Primary students who will be picked up after school will be brought out to their vehicles by supervising staff beginning at 3:00 each day.